cognusion/AllHandsOnDeck/README.md

   -configtest=false: Load and parse configs, and exit -debug=false: Enable Debug output
   -filter="": Boolean expression to positively filter on host elements (Tags, Name, Address, Arch, User, Port, etc.)
-  -quiet=false: Suppress most-if-not-all normal output -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="/home/<current user>/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo -timeout=60: Seconds before the entire operation times out -user="<current user>": User to run as
+  -listhosts=false: List the hostnames and addresses and exit -listworkflows=false: List the workflows and exit -quiet=false: Suppress most-if-not-all normal output -sshagent=false: Connect and use SSH-Agent vs. user key -sshkey="~<current user>/.ssh/id_rsa": If not using the SSH-Agent, where to grab the key -sudo=false: Whether to run commands via sudo -timeout=60: Seconds before the entire operation times out -user="<current user>": User to run as